 After being unable to find a loyalty program for small businesses, Tooley found Thirdshelf in 2015.
 Customers of Etiket now have just what they were requesting: a points-based program that enables them to receive rewards.
 For each dollar spent, members receive one point.
 When they reach certain point thresholds, they receive rewards such as free gifts or services.
 Shoppers are keen to join the program, and Etiket’s membership, or contactable database of customers, grew by 131% in the first year alone – which Tooley attributes directly to customers wanting to join the new loyalty program.

 Tooley also got everything he was looking for: a solution that encourages repeat visits, new product trials, and helps him stay in contact with his customer base.
-In addition to the loyalty software, Etiket uses Thirdshelf’s built in e-mail and SMS tools to let customers know about new products and in-store events, and because Thirdshelf is directly tied into his POS, he can see that his offers and campaigns have directly contributed to a 5% increase in overall sales.
+In addition to the loyalty software, Etiket uses Thirdshelf’s built in e-mail tools to let customers know about new products and in-store events, and because Thirdshelf is directly tied into his POS, he can see that his offers and campaigns have directly contributed to a 5% increase in overall sales.

 Easy-to-use e-mail tools that boost sales

 While many of Etiket’s promotional email campaigns revolve around in-store giveaways with no purchase necessary, e-mail marketing has become a serious profit-driving tool for Etiket.
 For example, customers are invited to come get a free tote bag and demo a new skin care product.

 $2100 in direct sales as a result of the email (in 2 days)

 Tooley says that customers who come to redeem an offer feel like they’ve been invited into someone’s home.
 Without being pushed, they feel open to discovering new brands, and they usually buy something.